 Burritos & Tacos

-In California, you can find one of the most authentic and spicy Mexican Food.
-San Diego and San Francisco feature the best American-Mexican cuisine, with traditional Mexican dishes as well as fusion ones: California burrito – a classic burrito with fries added, Fish Tacos – with grilled or fried fish, lime, and avocado, and Mission Burrito – a huge foil-wrapped burrito, with lots of meat and sometimes without rice.
+You can find some of the most authentic and spicy Mexican Food in California.
+San Diego and San Francisco feature the best American-Mexican cuisine, with traditional Mexican dishes as well as fusion ones: California burrito—a classic burrito with fries added; Fish Tacos—with grilled or fried fish, lime, and avocado; and Mission Burrito—a huge foil-wrapped burrito with lots of meat and sometimes without rice.

 Where to try it: